canontech/proxy-multisig-staking/README.md

 ## Run

 Start a substrate or polkadot `--dev --tmp` node.
-(Use temp because we need to purge the DB between demo runs.)
+(We use `--tmp` because we need to purge the DB between demo runs.)

 ```console
 git clone https://github.com/paritytech/polkadot.git